 - gatherings larger than permitted

-- major festivals and concerts, large conferences, trade shows and events
+- major festivals and concerts, large conferences and events

 - major sporting events and tournaments